Safeguarding and Child Protection Policy

 - That the school has a safeguarding policy

-- That the school has key policies in place to cover: add your school specific details and any further policies as appropriate to your school
+- That the school has key policies in place to cover:

 - Behaviour